Does Intermittent Fasting Increase Longevity?

 • Magnesium is essential for base excision repair enzymes, a type of DNA damage response.
 In large quantities, magnesium can suppress N-Methylpurine-DNA glycosylase (MPG) that initiates base excision repair in DNA.
 However, magnesium is required for all the downstream actions of base excision repair proteins like apurinic/apyrimidinic endonuclease, DNA polymerase β, and ligases.
 Thus, magnesium regulates repair processes to ensure a balanced repair of damaged DNA bases.

 • Zinc deficiency promotes oxidative stress and DNA damage and undermines antioxidant defenses in rats.
 In humans, zinc deficiency causes DNA damage.
 Zinc involves hundreds of proteins, including DNA-binding proteins, copper/zinc superoxide dismutase (CuZnSOD), and DNA damage repair proteins.
-Zinc is also needed for activating poly (ADP-ribose) polymerase that is involved in DNA repair at DNA damage sites.
+Zinc is also needed to activate poly (ADP-ribose) polymerase in DNA repair at DNA damage sites.

 Because of this, when and where you express these pathways is very important for figuring out how long our cell lives.